openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 -- turning the built-in primitive types into real classes -- many API abstractions, such as numerics, dates, cursors, and wrappers like `Optional`, can be naturally modeled as value classes.
-Additionally, many data structures can profitably use primitive classes in their implementations to improve efficiency.
+Additionally, many data structures can profitably use value classes in their implementations to improve efficiency.
 And language compilers can use them as a compilation target for features like built-in numeric types, tuples, or multiple return.